thin-edge/tedge-mapper-generic-examples/README.md

-# tedge-mapper-generic-examples
+# tedge-flows-examples

-Experimental repository to exchange examples which use the upcoming generic tedge-mapper feature.
+Experimental repository to exchange examples which use the upcoming tedge-flows feature.